kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

 Kubernetes clusters are increasingly deployed in multi-zone environments.
 _Topology Aware Hints_ provides a mechanism to help keep traffic within the zone it originated from.
 This concept is commonly referred to as "Topology Aware Routing".
-When calculating the endpoints for a Service, the EndpointSlice controller considers the topology (region and zone) of each endpoint and populates the hints field to allocate it to a zone.
-These hints are then consumed by components like kube-proxy as they configure how requests are routed.
+When calculating the endpoints for a {{< glossary_tooltip term_id="Service" >}}, the EndpointSlice controller considers the topology (region and zone) of each endpoint and populates the hints field to allocate it to a zone.
+Cluster components such as the {{< glossary_tooltip term_id="kube-proxy" text="kube-proxy" >}}
+can then consume those hints, and use them to influence how traffic to is routed (favoring topologically closer endpoints).

 ## Using Topology Aware Hints

-You can enable Topology Aware Hints for a Service by setting the `service.kubernetes.io/topology-aware-hints` annotation to `auto`.
+If you have [enabled](/docs/tasks/administer-cluster/enabling-topology-aware-hints) the overall feature, you can activate Topology Aware Hints for a Service by setting the `service.kubernetes.io/topology-aware-hints` annotation to `auto`.
 This tells the EndpointSlice controller to set topology hints if it is deemed safe.
 Importantly, this does not guarantee that hints will always be set.

-## How it Works
+## How it works {#implementation}

-The functionality enabling this feature is split into two components: The EndpointSlice controller and Kube-Proxy.
-This provides a high level overview of how each component implements this feature.
+The functionality enabling this feature is split into two components: The EndpointSlice controller and the kube-proxy.
+This section provides a high level overview of how each component implements this feature.

-### EndpointSlice controller
+### EndpointSlice controller {#implementation-control-plane}

 The EndpointSlice controller is responsible for setting hints on EndpointSlices when this feature is enabled.
 The controller allocates a proportional amount of